Skip to main content

 OrioleDB Source Code Structure

-The OrioleDB source code structure comprises various components including workflows for CI/CD, documentation, tests, and C-source files, structured to facilitate development, testing (including under Valgrind), and deployment of the OrioleDB extension for PostgreSQL, with a focus on concurrency testing and performance analysis through stop events and CI workflows.
+The OrioleDB source code structure comprises various components, including workflows for CI/CD, documentation, tests, and C-source files.
+It is structured to facilitate development, testing (including under Valgrind), and deployment of the OrioleDB extension for PostgreSQL.
+A heavy focus is placed on concurrency testing and performance analysis through stop events and CI workflows.

 File structure